AdyGCode/SaaS-FED-Notes/session-05/S05-Exercises-and-Journal-Entry.md

 - Grant the user full access to the `xxx_mvc_jokes` database.
 - Grant the user usage on all databases.

-> Remember that users and databases can only use lower case letters, numbers and the underscore.
+> **Note:** Remember that users and databases can only use lower case letters, numbers and the underscore.
 >
 > It is convention to only use LOWER CASE and UNDERSCORE.